Email templates for engagement surveys

 • You will have 5 business days to spend the 6 minutes to complete the survey

 Finally, we will continue this cycle 3-4 times/year because it is worth it to have a regular check-up on employee health.
 Engagement is dynamic, so we need to think about this as a marathon instead of a one-and-done sprint.
-Actions will start broad (i.e. 1 company-level action) then go deeper (i.e. divisional then departmental) as we continue to survey.
+Actions will start broad (i.e. one company-level action) and then go deeper (i.e. divisional then departmental) as we continue to survey.
 Please continue to “vote” anonymously by taking the survey as we make engagement “smaller” over the year.

 Thank you for your willingness to give us your input and help us all have a more engaged experience at work.